 Crosse and Blackwell Sauce Pork Chops

 This golden jar of delicious pickled vegetables is one of many I treasure in my fridge.
-It’s a fantastic product, cheap, ready to use and even easy to prepare it yourself if you’re crazy enough about it.
+It’s a fantastic product because it’s cheap, ready to use and quite easy to prepare at home if you’re crazy enough about it.
 I made piccalilli pickles once myself at home, find the recipe here.
 Great fun, I can guarantee you that!
 I mainly use cold pickles in combination with bread, cold cuts and cheese.
 It also works perfectly well as a chutney to spice up a juicy roast or even a homemade hamburger.

 The following recipe is drop-dead simple but a winner.
 A juicy pork chop with a creamy pickles sauce, life can be so beautiful!
 I usually serve it with golden french fries and a light green salad then.
 This time I went for a huge jacked potato and steamed green beans.
 You can easily replace the pork and use chicken or turkey.
 Enjoy!